DDDEastMidlandsLimited/dddem-blog/_posts/2019-02-08-writing-a-talk-proposal-post.md

 There are a few uses to the talk proposal:

-- To sell you talk to whoever selects talks for the event you are applying to.
+- To sell your talk to whoever selects talks for the event you are applying to.
 - To ensure alignment between your topic area and the events “theme”.
 - To sell your talk to attendees.